 Athena SWAN good practice initiatives

-ECU publishes digital resource bank of Athena SWAN good practice initiatives in higher education institutions
+Advance HE publishes digital resource bank of Athena SWAN good practice initiatives in higher education institutions

 The Athena SWAN charter recognises and encourages initiatives and practices that address gender equality and barriers to progression of women and men across UK higher education institutions.